 Duties & Responsibilities

-We are looking for a motivated Senior Data Curator to join the Department of Biomedical Informatics at Harvard Medical School, for an exciting opportunity in steering how cutting-edge data from the NIH Common Fund NIH Common Fund 4D Nucleome (4DN) Network will be collected, curated, and displayed.
+We are looking for a motivated Imaging Data Scientist to join the Department of Biomedical Informatics at Harvard Medical School, for an exciting opportunity in steering how cutting-edge imaging data from the NIH Common Fund 4D Nucleome (4DN) Network will be collected, curated, and displayed.